 How to Use iOS 12 iPhone Battery Usage and Battery Health Information

-This new info, which provides battery usage by time and app, follows the company’s introduction of a battery health feature in iOS 11.3.
-While battery health remains in iOS 12, the new battery usage statistics offer much more information for users interested in helping their iPhones run as long as possible each day.
+This new battery management feature, which provides battery usage by time and app, follows the company’s introduction of a battery health feature in iOS 11.3.

 iOS 12 Battery Health

 - To see the approximate health of your iPhone battery, launch Settings and select Battery.